Skip to main content

 Overview

-A pipeline is a unique documentation run, triggered either manually via QuickStart or automatically by Komment as part of a Scheduled Run.
+A pipeline is a unique documentation run, triggered either on-demand via Manual Runs or automatically by Komment as part of Automated Runs.
+Each pipeline creates a wiki version for a specific branch based on its input files.

-Pipelines allow users to monitor the status of all completed Komment jobs and view various metrics on the volume, target, and results of the processed code.
+Pipelines allow you to monitor the status of all completed Komment jobs and view various metrics on the volume, target, and results of the processed code.

 Pipeline view in dashboard